ndrwrbgs/FastLinq/README.md

 "" and enumerate the result|298|61|-237|-80%|168|112|-56|-33%|
 "" and materialize a list|339|108|-231|-68%|208|152|-56|-27%|

-&#42; Note that this case is not one that can be optimizes, and shows overhead
+&#42; Note that this case is not one that can be optimized, and shows overhead

 † though the amount of memory overhead is being investigated